vmware-labs/wasm-workers-server/docs/docs/tutorials/rust-workers.md

 ## Your first worker

 Every worker receives a [Request<String\>](https://docs.rs/http/0.2.8/http/request/struct.Request.html) struct and returns a [Response<Content\>](https://docs.rs/http/0.2.8/http/response/struct.Response.html).
 These structs come from the widely known [`http` crate](https://docs.rs/http/) and the `Content` struct is defined in our rust kit.
 It allows you returning different types.
-Finally, the `handler` macro connects your worker with `wws`.
+Finally, the `worker` macro connects your worker with `wws`.

 In this example, the worker will get a request and print all the related information.